libp2p/specs/6-interfaces.md

 ## 6.5 Peer Discovery

-A Peer Discovery system interface should return PeerInfo objects, as it finds new peers to be considered by our Peer Routing schemes.
+A Peer Discovery module interface should return `PeerInfo` objects, as it finds new peers to be considered by our Peer Routing modules.

 ## 6.6 libp2p interface and UX

-`libp2p` implementations should enable for it to be instantiated programatically, or to use a previous compiled library with some of the protocol decisions already made, so that the user can reuse or expand.
+`libp2p` implementations should enable it to be instantiated programatically, or to use a previous compiled library with some of the protocol decisions already made, so that the user can reuse or expand.

 ### Constructing a libp2p instance programatically